Doreen-Njathi-Portfolio/Power-BI-Data-Modeling-Project/README.md

 1. Define the language: English.
 2. Naming: snake_case
-3. Tables: Define the prefixes. fact_ for Fact Tables dim_ for Dimension Tables.
+3. Tables: Define the prefixes.
+   -  fact_ for Fact Tables
+   -  dim_ for Dimension Tables.
 4. Keys: Suffix for the columns.
-     _key for every column we make/create e.g product_key.
+   -  _key for every column we make/create e.g product_key.
-     _id for every column from the source file e.g customer_id.
+   -  _id for every column from the source file e.g customer_id.
-5. Friendly/professional  names
+5. Friendly/professional  names.
 Readable meaningful names, not cryptic codes or technical short/abbreviations for table names, column names, values inside our tables.
 6. Capitalization
 Capitalize each word in all the text values.

+### Preview